European stocks recoup losses after ECB hikes rate as expected

 “With another 75bp rate hike delivered today and expectations for NII (net interest income) across many banks looking unaggressive, we remain positive,” analysts at Jefferies wrote in a note.

-Credit Suisse tumbled 18.6% after the embattled lender said it planned to raise 4 billion Swiss francs($4.05 billion), cut thousands of jobs and shift its focus to its rich clients from investment banking, as it attempts to put years of scandals behind it.
+Credit Suisse tumbled 18.6 percent after the embattled lender said it planned to raise 4 billion Swiss francs($4.05 billion), cut thousands of jobs and shift its focus to its rich clients from investment banking, as it attempts to put years of scandals behind it.

-Boosting UK’s FTSE 100, Shell rose 5.5% after the energy major posted $9.45 billion in profit and announced plans to raise its dividend by year-end.
-France’s TotalEnergies gained 3.0% after posting a jump in third-quarter net profit.
+Boosting UK’s FTSE 100, Shell rose 5.5 percent after the energy major posted $9.45 billion in profit and announced plans to raise its dividend by year-end.
+France’s TotalEnergies gained 3.0 percent after posting a jump in third-quarter net profit.

-The two companies helped lift Europe’s oil & gas sector by 3.5%.

-However, technology stocks remained under pressure as Franco-Italian chipmaker STMicroelectronics fell 7.0% after it forecast sales growth to slow in the latter part of the year.

 Comments